MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-install-pshell.md

 ## Prerequisite

-The Windows server must have TLS 1.2 enabled before you install the Microsoft Entra provisioning Agent by using PowerShell cmdlets.
+The Windows server must have TLS 1.2 enabled before you install the Microsoft Entra provisioning agent by using PowerShell cmdlets.
 To enable TLS 1.2, follow the steps in [Prerequisites for Microsoft Entra Cloud Sync](how-to-prerequisites.md#tls-requirements).

 >[!IMPORTANT]
 >The following installation instructions assume that all the [prerequisites](how-to-prerequisites.md) were met.